Coheed and Cambria: The Amory Wars, The Second Stage Turbine Blade, and In Keeping Secrets of Silent Earth: 3 (2001–2004)

 Several songs that appeared on Delirium Trigger were adapted into a series of science fiction comics written by Claudio Sanchez called The Bag.On.Line Adventures, which was later renamed The Amory Wars.
 Sanchez's side project originally developed during a 1998 trip to Paris, where the band members decided to rename themselves Coheed and Cambria, named after two of the story's protagonists, and adopted the concept story as a theme that would unify their future albums.
 This side project also created Coheed's official logo, the Keywork, a symbol for the planetary alignment of the Amory Wars universe.

 In February 2002 the band released its first studio album The Second Stage Turbine Blade after signing with Equal Vision Records.
 Influenced by the post-hardcore group At The Drive In, the band's first release also featured a guest appearance from Dr. Know of the hardcore-punk band Bad Brains as well as the revised "Delirium Trigger", "33", and "Junesong Provision" from the Delirium Trigger EP.
 The band also released its first single and music video, "Devil in Jersey City".
 The band eventually played several tour dates in the United States and Japan, as well as a brief stint on the 2002 Vans Warped Tour.
-In August 2002, Coheed and Cambria started working with manager Blaze James, who would help propel the band to larger stages and a wider fan base.
+In August 2002, Coheed and Cambria started working with manager Blaze James.